Logo

 ...

-*The preprocessor has a key word output_dir which defaults to “simulation_input”.
+The preprocessor prepare_schism has a key word prepro_output_dir which is set to “../prepro_out” in the main_bay_delta.yaml template.
 You might consider changing this to the run directory but please don’t use “.”.

-For a run that has two different physical domains (e.g. with and without restoration) studied over one period you might do this:
+For a run that has two different physical domains (e.g. with and without restoration) studied over one period you might do something like this:

 study_dir